AlexCharlton/site-generator/README.md

   <div>$(other-languages :ul-class "langs")</div>
 ```

-`langs` is in quotations because it needs to be interpreted as a string.
+`langs` is surrounded by double quotes because it needs to be interpreted as a string.
 Otherwise, Lisp would think it referred to a variable.

 Say we realize that we don't want the `<title>` of the page to be just the variable `title`, but we also want to include the `site-name`.
 We also realize that not all pages have the variable `title` set, so how are we going to get it to work?
 We need to use a conditional expression: